openmindculture/intellij-cute-pink-light-theme/README.md

 ### Development, Build and Export

 - Edit colors in `src/main/META-INF/cute_pink_light_theme.json`.
+- As a contributor:
+  - create a pull request on GitHub.
+- As a maintainer:
   - Edit theme version, supported IDE versions, and other data, in
     - `src/main/resources/META-INF/plugin.xml`
-  - `src/main/resources/META-INF/MANIFEST.MF` (only used for alternative manual export)
+    - `src/main/resources/META-INF/MANIFEST.MF`
+    - `package.json`
     - `gradle.properties` (only used for IntelliJ gradle build)
     - `build.gradle.kts` (only used for IntelliJ gradle build)
+  - Build using one of the methods described below.
+  - Add a change log in `CHANGELOG.md`.
+  - Add a git tag, create a release, and add the theme zip.
-- Edit the `CHANGELOG.md`
+  - Upload the theme zip to JetBrains marketplace.

+#### Shell Build (beta)

+`npm run build`

+- requires `bash`/`sh`!
+- creates a `build/distributions/intellij-cute-pink-light-theme-x.y.z.zip`

 #### IntelliJ Gradle Build